mohitmishra786/prompt-craft/README.md

 4. Launch the extension in a new Extension Development Host:
    - Press F5 (or use the provided launch configuration)

+### Optional: Enable Groq LLM enhancement
+- Get an API key from `https://groq.com`.
+- In VS Code Settings → search for "Prompt Craft" → set `promptCraft.groqApiKey`.
+- You can also adjust `promptCraft.requestTimeoutMs` (default 5000).
+- If no key is set or the request fails, the extension falls back to template-based generation.

 ### Commands

 - Generate Error Prompt: Attempts to read the first error from VS Code Problems.
 If none found, you'll be prompted to paste error output.
 It then extracts file/line (when available), grabs a code snippet, and generates a detailed prompt.